LujieZ/bestotrip.github.io/README.md

 # Lujie's Github Page

-This is the first Github page by Lujie"Sue" Zhao.
+This is the first Github page by Sue.
 You can access it [here](https://lujiez.github.io/).

 Theme: Jekyll(Minimal)